sara1989mohammadi/jdbc-quickstart/README.md

 ```

 ### What is Maven?
-Maven is a software project management and comprehension tool mainly used for Java-based projects.
-It can help you build, publish, and deploy your projects, as well as manage their dependencies and documentation.
+🛠️ Maven is a powerful tool commonly used for managing and building Java-based projects.
+It simplifies the process of project management by automating tasks such as building, packaging, and dependency management.
+It also provides a standardized way to structure projects and manage project documentation.
+Overall, Maven helps streamline the development workflow for Java projects.

 ### What is PostgreSQL JDBC Driver?
 PostgreSQL JDBC Driver (PgJDBC for short) allows Java programs to connect to a PostgreSQL database using standard,